MasoniteFramework/docs/masonite-orm/models.md

 This will delete the record based on the primary key value of 1.

-You cal also delete based on a query:
+You can also delete based on a query:

 ```python
 from app.models import User